Rapid development ushers in new era in China's new Xizang - Peoples' Review

-Lhasa (China), June 29: Coinciding with the 70th anniversary of the establishment of diplomatic relations between Nepal and China, a program on collaboration, partnership and experience exchange was recently organized here between the cities that have established sister city relations with various cities in China.
+Coinciding with the 70th anniversary of the establishment of diplomatic relations between Nepal and China, a programme on collaboration, partnership and experience exchange was recently organized here between the cities that have established sister city relations with various cities in China.

 The programme, which was organized for the first time by including municipalities with sister cities, was participated by a delegation led by Dhanraj Acharya, the Mayor of Pokhara Metropolitan City.
 The delegation consisted of 21 participants, including representatives from the Bagmati Province Government, Kathmandu, Pokhara and Bharatpur Metropolitan Cities, and Dhulikhel, Banepa, Jiri, Tokha and Bhaktapur Municipalities.
 Representatives from Lhasa, Shigatse, Linzhi, Nakchu, Sannan, Karuo, Nagar and Ali Prefectures of Xizang Autonomous Region participated in the programme.